How stickiness can speed up diffusion in confined systems: Dispersion in slowly undulated channels ( ) - Proof of Eq. (18)

 Furthermore, $f_b$ and $f_s$ are periodic with period $L$, and satisfy $\partial_yf_b\vert_{y=0}=0$ (from the symmetry $y\to-y$).
 The stationary probability densities and the effective diffusivity are given by

 We now analyze the above equations in the limit $L\to\infty$, when all other parameters are held constant.
-Here we write $h(x)=\zeta(x/L)$, where the function $\zeta(\tilde{x})$ does not depend on $L$, and we use the notation $\tilde{x}=x/L$.
+Here, we write $h(x)=\zeta(x/L)$, where the function $\zeta(\tilde{x})$ does not depend on $L$, and we use the notation $\tilde{x}=x/L$.
 The expansion of $f_b$ takes the form:

 Note that this expansion in powers of $L$ is equivalent to an expansion in terms of the small parameter $\varepsilon=a/L$, with $a$ the minimal channel width.
 This kind of calculation is very similar to those in lubrication theory in hydrodynamics.
 In order to perform the expansion it is useful to consider the equations in terms of the rescaled variable $\tilde{x}=x/L$: